-Our three favorite tools for processing images are ImageJ, Imaris, and cusotom code.
+Our three favorite tools for processing images are ImageJ, Imaris, and custom code.

 For analyses in 2D, we leverage the broad capabilities of ImageJ.
-Nothing beats Imaris for 3D image analysis and data visualization.
+Nothing beats Imaris for 3D data visualization.
 If neither of those software packages will do the job, we usually code it ourself!

 One of the major challenges facing modern time-lapse microscopy is sample manipulation.
 Our fully equipped microfabrication facility works collaboratively with the Stowers investigators to create custom flow chambers for everything from planaria to drosophila ovaries.